 You have the right to make informed decisions about your own health care.
 Because of this I offer a free face-to-face consultation visit where you can ask any questions you have about me, midwives, midwifery care, or out of hospital birth.
-We can also discuss any concerns you might have about your previous pregnancies or personal health history.
+We can also discuss any concerns you might have about your previous pregnancies or personal health history before we decide together if this is the right path for you.

 Consultation visits are scheduled for one hour though the actual length may vary greatly depending on your needs.
 While not all clients feel the need to have a consultation visit, I highly recommend that clients who are new to midwifery care and out of hospital birth schedule a consultation visit before signing on for care.